ememercy21/ememercy21.github.io/grammy_project.md

 ## Grammy's Golden Girl Gets the Bronze Treatment
 This project builds upon an Op-Ed published in the Los Angeles Times titled "Beyoncé's Grammy snub and the glass ceiling on black art," in which John Vilanova discusses how, despite being the most Grammy-nominated woman ever, Beyoncé's win rate is significantly lower than that of other artists.

-The data below, which covers the period up to 2020, for this comparison was drawn from nominations and wins from various award shows.
+The data below was scrapped from Kenton Rambsy "Storytelling with Data" dataset and cleaned using Excel.
+The data contains nominations and wins from various award shows.
 Her most recent nominations have been excluded as the results are still pending at the time of this review.
-To narrow our focus, we will concentrate on the top five multicultural award shows based on popularity and cultural significance.
+To narrow our focus, we will concentrate on the top five multicultural award shows based on popularity and cultural significance and in comparison to the Grammys.

 The award type "Race" encompasses award categories that fall under the genres of R&B and hip hop (such as, but not limited to Best R&B Album, Best Rap Album, and Best Rap Performance, among others), which are both predominantly created by Black artists.
 It's important to highlight that some Black artists are often boxed into these categories, even if they don't primarily make this type of music.